Categories

 What is Multiconductor Cable?

-Multiconductor is a term used to describe a wire or cable that carries more than one conductor.
-Usually, they have between two and twenty-five conductors although some cables are designed for specific purposes and can far exceed that number.
-The term multiconductor is actually a generalized term that can be used to refer to a wide range of cables, however, this page is dedicated to the most common type of multiconductor cable available.
+Multiconductor is a term used to describe a wire or cable that carries more than one internal conductor.
+That means there is an insulated conductor within an outer insulated jacket.
+Usually, multiconductor cable has between two and twenty-five conductors although some cables are designed for specific purposes and can far exceed that number.
+The term multiconductor is a generalized term that can refer to a wide range of cables, however, this page is dedicated to the most common type of multiconductor cable available; shielded and unshielded.
 Multiconductor cables are commonly used for control purposes.
 Things such as remote signaling, communications, and broadcast applications to name a few.
 These cables are manufactured to meet the latest UL, CSA, and NEC requirements.
-So now that we have a basic understanding of what we mean by multiconductor, let’s take a look at the two main types you’ll find.
+Now that we have a basic understanding of what we mean by multiconductor, let’s take a look at the two main types you’ll find.

 "Multiconductor cables are commonly used for control purposes.
 Things such as remote signaling, communications, and broadcast applications to name a few."